erights/Orthogonal-Classes/README.md

 ### The constructor method

-_Preliminary: There are know issues in this section but they don't impact the rest of the proposal_
+_Preliminary: There are known issues in this section but they don't impact the rest of the proposal_

 The normal constructor declaration serves two purposes: To define the behavior of the class/constructor object and to initialize the `"constructor"` property of the prototype to point at this class/constructor.
 If treated orthogonally, we would continue to have a MethodDefinition for the name `"constructor"` define the behavior of the class/constructor itself.
 However, what objects are initialized to point at this constructor would be determined orthogonally.
 Again most of these choices may rarely be useful but there is no reason to violate orthogonality to surprising disallow them.
 In addition, one case is hugely useful: